What you see: White and green squiggles in tomato flesh.

 What it is: Sprouting tomato seeds!

-Eat or toss: As long as the tomato is intact and not showing signs of rotting, etc., it’s entirely safe to eat the tomato and its sprouts.
+Eat or toss: As long as the tomato is intact and not showing signs of rotting, etc., the sprouting tomato seeds don’t elevate the risk of eating the tomato and its sprouts.
 Some say such tomatoes might not taste as good and should be used in cooked dishes, but I’ve eaten them raw and haven’t found the flavor to be off.
 It probably depends on how much the sprouts have grown.

 Are sprouted tomatoes edible?
 Here’s the story.